Relationship Astrology

 Conjunctions, stelliums, and what to watch for

-Robert Hand and other practitioners have observed that composites lacking any conjunctions or oppositions tend to describe relationships that do not endure.
-These tight aspects create the intensity and engagement that hold a partnership together.
-A stellium (three or more planets in the same house) amplifies one area of life so strongly that it becomes the relationship's defining feature.
-A stellium in the 5th house, for instance, makes the relationship fundamentally about creativity, romance, and joy.
-In the 10th, it is about shared public ambition.
+Robert Hand and other practitioners have observed that composites lacking any conjunctions or oppositions may describe relationships with less intensity or engagement.
+These tight aspects can help hold attention inside a partnership.
+A stellium (three or more planets in the same house) amplifies one area of life strongly enough that it may become a defining feature.
+A stellium in the 5th house, for instance, points to creativity, romance, and joy.
+In the 10th, it points to shared public ambition.

 Keep orbs tight.
 Composite work demands more exactness than natal work.
 Most practitioners use a 3-degree maximum, and sub-1-degree aspects carry the most weight.
 A composite Sun conjunct Venus at 0 degrees 45 minutes is a defining feature of the relationship.
-The same aspect at 5 degrees is background noise.
+The same aspect at 5 degrees is a much weaker background contact.

 Use It With Augurine